How to protect your rights if you are going to work in the US

-- explanations regarding salary and periodically made payments;
+- clarifications regarding wages and periodic payments;

 Make sure you understand all the terms of the agreement.
 If you do not understand the language in which the contract is written, ask someone you trust to translate the contract into a language that you understand.
 Do not sign anything that you do not understand!

 At the interview, when applying for a visa, the consular officer will make sure that your contract complies with the requirements of US law.
 Feel free to ask the consul any questions you may have.
 Your employer will not be present at the interview with the consul.

 If you sign a contract that violates your rights, or if your employer fails to comply with the terms of the contract, immediately call the hotline services from the memo.
 They will help you find a lawyer who can explain your rights in this situation.

 Visas Н1А and Н1В for highly qualified specialists

 If you are going to the USA to work as a highly qualified specialist or to work in a modeling business, please read the information about your rights and the possibility of changing employers posted on the website travel.state.gov